 Prior to January 2020, the Blue Cash Preferred® Card from American Express offered extended warranty and purchase protection for two years and 120 days, respectively.
 With the Amex refresh, you’ll now only enjoy a one-year extended warranty on purchases and 90 days of purchase protection.
 On the bright side, the card did gain return protection!
 What’s more, Amex also recently removed the balance transfer capabilities on this card.

 If you’re looking for more exhaustive perks on a rewards card, you might want to check some of Amex’s other options.
 The bulk of this card’s value is in the earning rates.

 One of the most important things to look at before applying for this card is the list of eligible supermarkets and gas stations.
 Under the American Express retail category information page, Target and Wal-Mart are labeled as “superstores” and not supermarkets, for example.
 Other types of specialty stores such as wine and cheese shops, or warehouse clubs like BJ’s Club are also not included.

 These fussy details pertain to gas stations too — only merchants that are “in the primary business of selling gasoline to consumers” are eligible for the increased earning rate.
 Mobil, Shell and Exxon are a few listed examples.
 This means if you won’t earn the 3% cash back if get your gas at Costco or Target.

 Is the annual fee worth it?

 Absolutely.
-At only $95 each year, you should have no problem gaining enough cash back value to cover this card’s cost and more.
+At only $95 once the intro annual fee expires, you should have no problem gaining enough cash back value to cover this card’s cost and more.